Partial Information in a Mean-Variance Portfolio Selection Game: The Case of Constant Investment Opportunities

+where $\kappa_i>0$ is defined in \eqref{kappa} and we set $Q:= [0,T)\times (0,1)$.
 As $\beta(p)^2$ is {\it not} bounded away from 0 on $(0,1)$, \eqref{Cauchy} is degenerate, i.e., the {\it uniform ellipticity} condition fails.
-As a result, standard results of parabolic equations (e.g., \cite[Chapter 1]{Friedman-book-64} and \cite[Chapter 6]{Friedman-book-75}) cannot be applied to the present case.
-Our strategy is to approximate \eqref{Cauchy} by a sequence of uniformly elliptic equations, each of which admits a classical solution by the standard results, and show that the limiting solution $c$ fulfills \eqref{Cauchy} by an analytic argument.
-Thanks to probabilistic arguments that involve taking derivatives of stochastic processes (see Remark~\ref{rem:P'}), we can further obtain concrete stochastic representations of $c$ and its derivative $\partial_p c$.
-All this brings about the following result, whose proof is relegated to Section~\ref{subsec:proof of lem:Cauchy}.
+Hence, standard results of parabolic equations (e.g., \cite[Chapter 1]{Friedman-book-64} and \cite[Chapter 6]{Friedman-book-75}) cannot be readily applied and one needs the approximation result in \cite{HS00}.
+By probabilistic arguments that involve taking derivatives of stochastic processes (see Remark~\ref{rem:P'}), we further obtain concrete stochastic representations of $c$ and $\partial_p c$.
+All this yields the next result, whose proof is relegated to Section~\ref{subsec:proof of lem:Cauchy}.